microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 listenEvent(EventType.Mouse, (e: number) => console.log(e));
 ```

+You can have TypeScript raise errors when this happens via the compiler flag `strictFunctionTypes`.

 ## Optional Parameters and Rest Parameters

 When comparing functions for compatibility, optional and required parameters are interchangeable.